HV0rtex/EasyGUI/README.md

 ## What is provided

-In every realease, you will have provided both static and dynamic libraries to suit your prefered way of linkage, the API headers as well as some examples of how to use this application with different building environments.
+In every realease, you will have provided both static and dynamic libraries to suit your prefered way of linkage, the API headers as well as a demo project.

 ## Prerequisites